 Immediately!
 Regardless of how much flight training you have completed, you should begin your A.S. in Industrial Management as soon as possible.
 International flight students will need to complete their flight training program, return home to obtain an F-1 visa, and return to enroll at DSC.

 What if I have already completed all of the above flight training?
 Can I still enroll in this program at DSC to earn my A.S.?

 Absolutely!
 We recognize the need for pilots to earn a college degree, which is why we have formed this partnership.
 You can enroll in your DSC courses, and as soon as you have completed the 37 credit hours required there, DSC will accept your flight training credits from Epic.
 Be sure to work with Epic as early as possible to make sure your credits will be transferrable.

 When do classes begin at Daytona State College?

 The next session of classes is Spring B semester, which starts on March 18, 2019.
 This means you should register as soon as possible to make sure you have a seat!

 Can you provide more details about the Industrial Management A.S. degree?

-Yes, complete details about the program and the college policies and procedures are available in the College Catalog and can be viewed online at DSC’s website.
+This totals 37 credit hours.
+Add to this your 23 credit hours from Flight Training (aka: “Program Specific Courses”) and you will have 60 credit hours, which is equivalent to your Associate’s Degree.
+Complete details about the program and the college policies and procedures are available in the College Catalog and can be viewed online at DSC’s website.

 Why should I consider this academic pathway with Epic Flight Academy and Daytona State College?